 Getting to Know the Servicemembers Civil Relief Act (SCRA)

 Have you recently been called up for active duty?
 Are you preparing for a long-term deployment that may affect your ability to meet legal or financial commitments?
 Or are you nearing the end of your active duty service?
-If the answer to any of these questions is "yes," it’s particularly important that you understand your rights—and responsibilities—under the Servicemembers Civil Relief Act (SCRA) of 2003.
+If the answer to any of these questions is "yes," it’s particularly important that you understand your rights—and responsibilities—under the Servicemembers Civil Relief Act (SCRA) of 2003, and amended in 2008.
 This article briefly describes the SCRA, explains how to invoke the law’s protections, and tells you where to turn for legal help and more information.

 SCRA in Brief